Seafood giant Clearwater convicted of 'gross violation' in lobster fishery | CBC News

 'Serious conservation risk'

-Evidence presented in court included impact statements from Department of Fisheries and Oceans Maritimes Region managers Sara Quigley and Cathy Merriman outlining the threat posed by untended traps, from potential entanglements with whales to unintended catches of lobster and other species.
+Evidence presented in court included impact statements from DFO Maritimes Region managers Sara Quigley and Cathy Merriman outlining the threat posed by untended traps, from potential entanglements with whales to unintended catches of lobster and other species.

 "As these impact statements illustrate, the practice of leaving untended traps in the oceans represents a serious conservation risk to Canada's marine resources, both commercial and non-commercial species," Schnare told provincial court Judge Claudine MacDonald.